Francis7650/Francis7650/README.md

-Conducted a research project on the effectiveness of intrusion detection systems Participated in a cybersecurity Capture The Flag (CTF) competition Created a network security audit tool as part of a group project **Interests**
+Conducted a research project on the effectiveness of intrusion detection systems Participated in a cybersecurity Capture The Flag (CTF) competition Created a network security audit tool as part of a group project Developed a Decentralised blockchain voting system Developed an SME AI coach for small enterprise businesses

+**Interests**
 Ethical hacking and penetration testing
 Cybersecurity policy and governance